NateWeiler/Resources/Docs/Python/Webscraping in Python/Pyodide/docs/development/building-from-sources.md

 Dependencies of the listed packages will be built automatically as well.
-The package names must match the folder names in `packages/` exactly; in particular they are case sensitive.
+The package names must match the folder names in `packages/` exactly; in particular they are case-sensitive.

-If `PYODIDE_PACKAGES` is not set, a minimal set of packages necessairy to run the core test suite is installed, including "micropip", "pyparsing", "pytz", "packaging", "Jinja2".
-This is equivalent to setting `PYODIDE_PACKAGES='core'` meta-package.
+If `PYODIDE_PACKAGES` is not set, a minimal set of packages necessary to run the core test suite is installed, including "micropip", "pyparsing", "pytz", "packaging", "Jinja2", "regex".
+This is equivalent to setting `PYODIDE_PACKAGES='tag:core'` meta-package.
 Other supported meta-packages are,

-- "min-scipy-stack": includes the "core" meta-package as well as some of the core packages from the scientific python stack and their dependencies:
+- "tag:min-scipy-stack": includes the "core" meta-package as well as some core packages from the scientific python stack and their dependencies:
   "numpy", "scipy", "pandas", "matplotlib", "scikit-learn", "joblib", "pytest".
-This option is non exaustive and is mainly intended to make build faster while testing a diverse set of scientific packages.
+This option is non exhaustive and is mainly intended to make build faster while testing a diverse set of scientific packages.
 - "\*" builds all packages
+- You can exclude a package by prefixing it with "!".

-micropip and distutils are always automatically included.
+micropip is always automatically included.

 ## Environment variables